brandybrawler/ITSv2/README.md

         *   The other vehicle is on a road with a higher `PathPriority`.
         *   Right-of-way rules (e.g., yield to the right if priorities are equal).
 5.  **Proceed:** If all checks pass, it proceeds along the generated curve.
 If a check fails, it enters a "waiting" state and repeats the checks until the path is clear.
 To prevent deadlocks, a timer (`IntersectionWaitTimeUntilForce`) will eventually force the AI to proceed if it waits too long.

+### Debugging Your AI

+Troubleshooting AI can be difficult, so ITSv2 includes several visualization tools.
+Select an AI vehicle's `ITSv2Component` to access them.

+*   **`bDrawDebug`**: The master switch.
+When enabled, it draws:
+    *   **Sensor Rays:** Green for clear, red for a hit.
+    *   **Vehicle Corners:** Yellow lines showing the defined dimensions of the vehicle.
+    *   **Seek Point:** A green sphere showing where the AI is currently trying to drive.
+    *   **Avoidance Vector:** An orange line showing the path the AI is taking to avoid an obstacle.
+*   **`bVerboseDebug`**: When enabled along with `bDrawDebug`, it prints the AI's current state (e.g., "Driving", "Reversing", "Yielding") as text above the vehicle in the game world.

 ### Behavior Tree Logic